 Really think about how much money you need in order to survive while in school and how much will you be able to afford in payments when out of school.
 Remember, there are other financial aid options available that can reduce the amount needed to borrow.
 For scholarships, I tell students it may take an hour or two to apply for one scholarship.
 But once you’ve applied for one, you can most likely use the same information to apply to another one.
 Even if it’s just for $1,000, that’s $1,000 less you have to borrow

 Fortunately, students don’t have to rely entirely on loans to finance their online degree or certificate.
 There are avenues of financial aid that do not create debt or require repayment.
 Programs such as grants, scholarships, and college credit transfers can cut the total amount for tuition or shorten the time to graduation, freeing up both time and money.

 Federal grants and scholarships make up the largest categories of federal aid that does not need to be repaid.
-Federal Pell Grants represent the largest form of free assistance for undergraduate students, paying up to $5,775 per year (beginning in July 2015).
+Federal Pell Grants represent the largest form of free assistance for undergraduate students, paying up to $5,920 for the 2017-2018 award year and $6,095 for 2018-2019.
 Amounts are based on need, tuition cost, and full or part-time status.
-In 2015, the Pell Grant program will provide more than $30 billion to support eight million qualified students.
+In the 2016-17 academic year, the Pell Grant program provided more than $26 billion to support seven million qualified students.

 Pell grants are not the only type of free money available to distance learners.
 Below are other types of grants that select students may qualify for:

 Based on financial need and administered through a school’s financial aid office.
 Learn more.